A free portfolio or website template with HTML, CSS and JavaScript

 The European Computer Manufacturers’ Association, ECMA, acts as a standards body for JavaScript and updates JavaScript design patterns.
 ECMA-6, or ES6, was the first major update to JavaScript.
 Each year since new updates have been added, part of a developers’ job is to keep abreast of these changes, a list of the revisions up to 2020 are on this link.

-Like CSS (Cascading Style Sheets) ,the basics of vanilla JavaScript or JS, is easy to learn but difficult to master.
+Like CSS (Cascading Style Sheets), the basics of vanilla JavaScript or JS, are easy to learn but difficult to master.
 There are no short-cuts except to practice, practice, practice and learn, learn, learn.

 Google new terms and research everything you read to layer and improve your knowledge.
 Wherever I have been able to I have added links to make this process easier for you.